-The staff of Toronto Arts Council are a team of seventeen people, often increased by two or three interns and volunteers, working together to support, promote and advocate for the arts in Toronto.
+The staff of Toronto Arts Council are a team of nineteen people, often increased by two or three interns and volunteers, working together to support, promote and advocate for the arts in Toronto.

 Claire Hopkinson, Director & CEO